-ESI was commissioned by Feilden Clegg Bradley Architects to carry out a contaminated land assessment of the Ditherington Flax Mill site in Shrewsbury, known locally as the Shropshire Maltings.
+ESI, now part of Stantec was commissioned by Feilden Clegg Bradley Architects to carry out a contaminated land assessment of the Ditherington Flax Mill site in Shrewsbury, known locally as the Shropshire Maltings.

 The Ditherington Flax Mill site in Shrewsbury is of major regional and national importance not least because the mill building was the world’s first commercial structure to be constructed around an iron frame.
 Nearly 200 years of industrial occupancy, prior to the closure of the Flax Mill (and subsequent Maltings) in 1987, offered significant potential for land contamination.
 The regeneration of the site was therefore a prime objective for both English Heritage and Shrewsbury and Atcham Borough Council.